suman-dangol/lear/readme.md

-This is our main repo, and we will use this to learn.
-I have created subfolder for everyone, whatever you learn, put it here, so that I can keep track of your progress.
+This is our main repository for learning, and I’ve organized subfolders for each team member: Prajwol, Nitesh, Sanjay, and Sonika.
+Each person should use their subfolder to document their learning.
+Inside your subfolder, create files or additional subfolders to cover different topics or areas of study, and use descriptive names for clarity.
+Regularly update your folder with new information and progress, committing and pushing changes to keep a record of your work